TosbackCgusBridge-Bot/CGUs-versions/Buckle/Privacy Policy.md

         *   Kid's Jeans

         *   Girl's Jeans
-        *   Boy's JeansGive a Buckle Gift card New Year's Resolution?
-Jeans that fit - Shop Now.
+        *   Boy's JeansGive a Buckle Gift card Winter’s not over yet. . .
+STAY WARM NOW!
 *   New
     *   *   Women's New